AyushDhanai1419/Flower_Classification_102_Species/README.md

-<h4>&nbsp;&nbsp;Let us know if any issue arise and we'd love your contribution in making this project even better.</h4>
+<h4>&nbsp;&nbsp;Let me know if any issue arise, I would love your contribution in making this project even better.</h4>